lopeax/passwordGen/README.md

 # PasswordGen

-A simple class for password generation
+A simple class for cryptographically strong secure password generation

 ## Installation - Composer
 This class is available as a package using composer, just run